novacrazy/scriptor/README.md

   "Goodbye": "Hello" }
 ```

-Although the output is same, `.join_all` guarantees a balanced dependency tree, even for hundreds or thousands of Referees.
-So each time a file changes, the number of Referees that have to be re-evaluated and re-transformed is minimal.
+Although the output is same, `.join_all` guarantees a balanced dependency tree, even for hundreds or thousands of References.
+So each time a file changes, the number of References that have to be re-evaluated and re-transformed is minimal.

-*NOTE*: Referees toward the middle of the array end up closer to the top, and the front and back elements end up deeper in the tree.
+*NOTE*: References toward the middle of the array end up closer to the top, and the front and back elements end up deeper in the tree.
 Additionally, the depth of the dependency tree is log(n) the number elements in the array.
 It really is a binary tree.

 <hr>